 You can film short videos and write captions to share on your website.
 Or, you can even take license-free media and caption it and share your experience or thoughts in a blog post.

-Be sure to update your portfolio regularly and include a link to work samples when applying for jobs.
+Be sure to update your portfolio regularly and include a link to work samples when applying for online jobs.

 Step 6: Market Your Talent